rachelzirongfang/The-cleverest-guy-in-this-planet/README.md

 ![logo](https://raw.githubusercontent.com/rachelzirongfang/WhatForDinner/master/img-storage/logo1.png)

-# WhatForDinner:
-## Intelligent restaurant recommendation based on K-means algorithem
+# WhatForDinner: Intelligent restaurant recommendation based on K-means algorithem
-* Group name: The cleverest guys on this planet (Section 2)
+### Group name: The cleverest guys on this planet (Section 2)
-* Members: Jing Wang(jw3690); Zeguan Wu(zw2516); Zirong Fang(zf2204); Ziwei Jiang(zj2246)
+### Members: Jing Wang(jw3690); Zeguan Wu(zw2516); Zirong Fang(zf2204); Ziwei Jiang(zj2246)

 ## Description

-* Goal: In this project, we will provide recommendations for our customers who want to choose a restaurant to eat.
+* In this project, we will provide recommendations for our customers who want to choose a restaurant to eat.
 Here, our recommendations are based on both his preferences and his location.

 * Data source: We use the open dataset from Yelp(yelp_academic_dataset_business.json).
 And We choose Las Vegas city to demonstrate our result.